uuencode/BlaB-Q/README.md

 # BlaB!
 Q

 BlaB!
 Q is a PhoneGap app (Android/IOS) for [BlaB!
+AX](https://justblab.com), [BlaB!
+AX Pro](https://justblab.com), [BlaB!
 WS](https://justblab.com) and [BlaB!
-WS Pro](https://justblab.com) websocket chats.
+WS Pro](https://justblab.com) chats.
 Your website visitors simply scan a QR code from the app **once** and then join the chat.
 The app allows you to have native sound notifications via the PhoneGap media plugin - playing audio/video automatically is disabled in mobile browsers.
 The back button triggers a prompt to exit the app.

 ![Alt text](/bwsq.png "void")
 ![Alt text](/bwsqe.png "void")